The New NIH Data Management and Sharing Policy 2023 – Why Sharing is Caring

 The role of ELNs, lab digitalization and the associated benefits

-Even prior to the new NIH data sharing policy, the agency had already identified the principles of good record keeping, stating that “Records should be legible, clear, timely, thorough, complete, secure, backed-up, and well-organized.”
+Even before the new NIH data management and sharing policy, the agency had already identified the principles of good record keeping, stating that “Records should be legible, clear, timely, thorough, complete, secure, backed-up, and well-organized.”
 In addition, all entries should be in English.
-According to the NIH, good records should describe who did the experiment and when, what was done exactly, why (the scientific rationale behind it), what project it was part of, how it was done (including detailed methodology and materials used), the findings and outcomes and the researcher’s interpretation of them.
+According to the NIH, good records should describe who did the experiment and when, what was done exactly, why (the scientific rationale behind it), what project it was part of, how it was done (including detailed methodology and materials used), research findings and outcomes, and the researcher’s interpretation of them.

-Now, among the desirable characteristics for the data repositories to be used in accordance with the NIH data sharing plan, there are:
+Now, among the desirable characteristics for the data repositories to be used in accordance with the NIH data management and sharing plan, there are:

 - Unique Persistent Identifiers (UPI)